 Exclusive$9,000 – $18,000+Primary connection, founder/VP level, genuine investment in the dynamic

-Beyond allowance, the Silicon Valley lifestyle adds real value: dinners at Plumed Horse or Madera ($200–$600 per outing), access to tech industry events, weekend trips to Napa Valley, Big Sur, or Lake Tahoe.
-A Sugar Daddy who's genuinely invested doesn't separate these from the allowance — they're all part of how he shows up.
+Beyond the allowance, the Silicon Valley lifestyle adds real value: dinners at Plumed Horse or Madera ($200 to $600 per outing), tech industry events, and weekend trips to Napa Valley, Big Sur, or Lake Tahoe.
+A Sugar Daddy who's genuinely invested doesn't separate these from the allowance.
+They're all part of how he shows up.

 How to Find a Real Sugar Daddy in San Jose